tims/kafkaisms/readme.txt

 To regen the tweets file, do the following: cat metamorphosis.txt | py split.py | py group.py | py addtime.py > metamorphosis_tweets.txt

+TODO:
+deal with double tweets, ie different messages at the same timestamp